Ebazhanov/linkedin-skill-assessments-quizzes/autodesk-fusion-360/autodesk-fusion-360-quiz.md

 - [x] The sketches are fully constrained.
 - [ ] The sketches cannot be edited.
 - [ ] The sketches are locked.

+#### Q37.
+Which tool allows you to create a sketch ontop of another sketch?

+- [ ] Create Sketch
+- [ ] Revolve
+- [x] Loft
+- [ ] Extrude

+#### Q38.
+How do you export a body so that it can be used with a 3D printer?

+- [ ] Right click the object, select "Configure"
+- [ ] Right click the body, select "Create Components from Bodies"
+- [ ] Right click the body, select "Create Selection Set"
+- [x] Right click the body, select "Save as Mesh"